vatpac-technology/sops/docs/client/maestro.md

 4. Approach Type (if applicable)
 5. `#` if zero delay has been assigned
 6. `%` if manual delay (other than zero) has been assigned
-7. `+` if the flight must cross the feeder-fix at published speed
+7. `+` if the flight must cross the feeder fix at profile speed
 8. `*` if the FDR is not coupled to a radar track
 9. Delay required (based on the initial `ETA`)
 10. Delay remaining (based on the current `ETA`)